Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Anderson Park and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Anderson Park and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standard that apply or will apply to an apartment rental.
+• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standard that apply or will apply during the tenancy of your rental home.

-• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes